officialarete/Data-Professionals/README.md

 - - -

 ## Introduction
+ This project provides comprehensive insight of the data professionals.
+ It covers insights on their demographics, programming languages they prefer, career paths, salary expectations, and overall job satisfaction.

 ## Problem statement
 The data profession is facing several challenges that hinder its growth and development.